RumbleDB/iris-hep-benchmark-presto/README.md

 ## Running Queries

 To run the queries, you need to run the `run_presto.sh <path-to-query>` command.
-The `run_presto.sh` script can be found in the `script` directory.

 ## Testing the Correctness of the Queries

 The repository offers a test suite which checks the output of the queries against a set of reference results.
 These reference results can be found in each query folder, and have the name `ref-1000.csv`.
+The reference results have been extracted from the `data/Run2012B_SingleMu-1000.parquet` dataset.

 The tests can be executed using the `test_queries.py` script located in the root directory.
 In addition to the default `pytest` options, it offers the following arguments: